eiriktsarpalis/typeshape-csharp/docs/index.md

 # Overview

-typeshape-csharp is a port of the [TypeShape](https://github.com/eiriktsarpalis/TypeShape) F# library, adapted to patterns and idioms available in C#.
+`typeshape-csharp` is a practical datatype-generic programming library for .NET types.
+It is a port of the [TypeShape](https://github.com/eiriktsarpalis/TypeShape) F# library, adapted to patterns and idioms available in C#.

 ## Quick Start